 For me, this was like Chitty Chitty Bang Bang with high-performance class.
 The ceramic brakes are responsive, and just like silk stockings, they beautifully matched the car.

 Soft Top Message

 Most of the time I had the roof down and it certainly was one of the most expensive blow-drying experience to date.
 In speaking to Benjamin, who designed the rooftop which took him fours years, he explained how much pressure there was in getting this right.
 Benjamin highlighted the extra grey hairs he gained over the years in creating the soft top, it was why he was keen to share with me his design thoughts in the interview below.

 Rob from marketing explains more about the R8 Sypder

 The Side Mirrors

-There was tonnes of entertainment to go with the precision of the driving experience, and the Bang & Olufsen speaker system was just brilliant.
-Every time I turned the music up and pressed hard on that acceleration, I felt like Claudia Schiffer on a photoshoot, with my hair blowing.
-This car genuinely was a different way to travel and allowed others to literally glare at you, when turning into the back roads all along the sea front of the Costa Brava.
+There were tonnes of entertainment to go with the precision of the driving experience, and the Bang & Olufsen speaker system was just brilliant.
+Every time I turned the music up and pressed hard on that acceleration, I felt like Claudia Schiffer on a photo shoot, with my hair blowing.
+This car genuinely was a different way to travel and allowed others to literally glare at you when turning into the back roads all along the seafront of the Costa Brava.
 Every time I stopped a crowd would build, stop and glare.
 For me this is one awesome reason why the R8 Spyder, represented my personality, it just simply could not get enough attention.
 One interesting comment by a gentleman, passing by, summed up the overall review.

 “It’s just as good if not better looking than a Ferrari, it’s stylish and its German class after all”.